Bayesian spline-based hidden Markov models with applications to actimetry data and sleep analysis: Introduction

 \section{Introduction}

-The class of hidden Markov models (HMMs) offers an important modelling approach for extracting information from sequential data; illustrations of applications and an extended bibliography can be found, for example, in \citet{cappe2007inference} and \citet{zucchini2016hidden}.
-A basic N-state HMM consists of a discrete-time stochastic process $(x_{t},y_{t})$ with $x_{t} \in \{1,...,N \}$ and $y_{t}|x_{t} \sim f_{x_{t}}(y_{t})$, where $\{x_{t}\}$ is unobserved and assumed to be distributed as an N-state time-homogeneous Markov chain, and, conditionally on $\{x_{t}\}$, the $y_{t}$'s are independent with state-dependent \textit{emission} densities $f_{i}$.
-They are usually assumed to belong to a parametric family of distributions, such as the normal or gamma family.
-It is however recognized that such parametric choices are not always well justified where misspecification can lead to seriously erroneous inference on the number of hidden states and on the classification of the observations to the states \citep{yau2011bayesian,gassiat2016inference,pohle2017selecting}.
-Nonparametric approaches may serve as exploratory tools to investigate the suitability of a parametric family of emission distributions \citep{langrock2015nonparametric}.
-Considerable effort has been invested in the use of semi- and nonparametric emission distributions such as proposed in \citet{piccardi2007hidden} for activity recognition in videos, \citet{yau2011bayesian} for the analysis of genomic copy number variation, \citet{langrock2015nonparametric,langrock2018spline} for modelling animal movement and \citet{kang2019bayesian} for delineating the pathology of Alzheimer's disease, to mention some examples.
-Theoretical properties for inference in such models have been studied by \citet{alexandrovich2016nonparametric} who proved that model parameters as well as the order of the Markov chain are identifiable (up to permutations of the hidden states labels) if the transition probability matrix has full rank and is ergodic, and if the emission distributions are distinct.
+The class of hidden Markov models (HMMs) offers a powerful approach for extracting information from sequential data \citep{rabiner1989tutorial}.
+A basic N-state HMM consists of a discrete-time stochastic process $(x_{t},y_{t})$ where $x_{t}$ is an unobserved N-state time-homogeneous Markov chain, and $y_{t}|x_{t} \sim f_{x_{t}}(y_{t})$ with the \textit{emission} distributions $f_{x_{t}}$ belonging to some parametric family such as normal or gamma.
+However, a parametric HMM is often too restrictive for complex real data \citep{zucchini2016hidden}.
+It is recognized that simple parametric choices for the emission distributions are not always justified, and moreover, their misspecification can lead to seriously erroneous inference on the number and classification of hidden states \citep{yau2011bayesian,pohle2017selecting}.
+Semi- and nonparametric modelling of emission distributions offer more flexibility and/or may serve as exploratory tools to investigate the suitability of a parametric family; see \citet{piccardi2007hidden} for activity recognition in videos, \citet{yau2011bayesian} for the analysis of genomic copy number variation, \citet{langrock2015nonparametric,langrock2018spline} for modelling animal movement data and \citet{kang2019bayesian} for delineating the pathology of Alzheimer's disease, among many others.
+Theoretical guarantees for inference in such models have been studied in a number of recent papers.
+Notably \citet{alexandrovich2016nonparametric} proved that model parameters and the order of the Markov chain are identifiable (up to permutations of the hidden states labels) if the transition probability matrix of $\{x_{t}\}$ has full rank and is ergodic, and if the emission distributions are distinct.
 These conditions are fairly generic and in practice will usually be satisfied.
-We also refer to \citet{gassiat2016inference, gassiat2016nonparametric} for further useful identifiability results and to \citet{vernet2015posterior}, \citet{lehericy2018state}, \citet{de2017consistent} and references therein for further theoretical results for inference in this nonparametric setting.
+We also refer to \citet{gassiat2016inference,gassiat2016nonparametric} for further identifiability results, and to \citet{vernet2015posterior}, \citet{de2017consistent}, and references therein, for further theoretical results on inference under nonparametric settings.
+The increased flexibility and modelling accuracy obtained by non-parametric emission distributions comes at a higher computational cost.
+For instance, the cost of the standard HMM algorithms (e.g. the forward-backward algorithm of \citet{rabiner1989tutorial}) for kernel-based HMMs \citep{piccardi2007hidden} is subject to a quadratic growth with data size $n$ and thus can be prohibitive for long time series data.
+Bayesian nonparametric HMMs \citep{yau2011bayesian} built on Dirichlet process mixture models pose challenges to the existing sampling methods due to the increased complexity of the model space \citep{hastie2015sampling}.